-Securely manage Amazon Web Services accounts and access key controls for the Stax console and AWS functions from one central management location.
+Securely manage identity and access across multiple Amazon Web Services accounts and resources from one central location.

-Create fine tuned access identities to fit every user type
+Create fine tuned permissions to fit every user type

-Ensure every user has an IAM role with the exact permissions and accessibility they require to streamline workflows.
+Ensure every user has an IAM role with the exact privileges that allow them to perform only the required tasks.

-Create a series of identity templates that can be applied quickly and simply to any AWS organization account.
+Create a series of policies that can be applied quickly and simply to any AWS account.

-Keeping accurate logs and records of access, activity and interactions allows you to analyze and optimize business practices one IAM role at a time.
+Keeping accurate logs and records of access, activity and interactions allows for traceability and sets you up for any audit review.

 Detailed authentication logging is enabled by default when you start using Stax, so you can track all login attempts from the start.

 Enforce single sign-on via your company's identity provider for new users while allowing for "break-glass" local accounts.

 - Enable multi-factor authentication on local accounts and access reports to provide auditors.

 Consistent, centralized security controls